marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_4.md

 }
 ```

-The method call to <B>CreateEditableEntry</B> is also worth noting, as it in turn calls this method:
+The method call to **CreateEditableEntry** is also worth noting, as it in turn calls this method:

 ``` csharp
 public virtual